 ---|---|---|---|---|---|

-0 – 8 Weeks | 6-8 Naps | 4-6 hours | 8-11 hours | 15-17 hours | Sleep is erratic at this age and babies tend to sleep “anywhere” much of the time.
+0 – 8 Weeks | 6-8 Naps | 4-6 hours | 8-11 hours | 15-17 hours | Sleep is erratic at this age.
+0-8 week olds tend to sleep “anywhere” much of the time.
 Focus on daily feeding and sleep routines, and use those to shape your day. |

-9 – 12 Weeks | 4-5 Naps | 3-5 hours | 9-11 hours | 14-16 hours | Sleep often begins to organize around this age and many babies even start to sleep through the night (using the technical definition of 5+ hours a stretch). |
+9 – 12 Weeks | 4-5 Naps | 3-5 hours | 9-11 hours | 14-16 hours | Sleep often begins to organize around this age.
+Many babies even start to sleep through the night (using the technical definition of 5+ hours a stretch). |

-3 – 4 Months | 4-5 Naps | 3-4 hours | 10-12 hours | 14 hours | Watch for the 4 month sleep regression right around this time; it will throw off even the best napper! |
+3 – 4 Months | 4-5 Naps | 3-4 hours | 10-12 hours | 14 hours | Watch for the 4 month sleep regression right around this time.
+It will throw off even the best sleeper! |

-5 – 6 Months | 3-4 Naps | 2.5-3.5 hours | 11-12 hours | 14 hours | Short naps are normal in the first 5-6 months of your baby’s life, but starting around 6 months, your baby’s daytime sleep should start to consolidate into more predictable, regular naps. |
+5 – 6 Months | 3-4 Naps | 2.5-3.5 hours | 11-12 hours | 14 hours | Short naps are normal in the first 5-6 months of your baby’s life.
+At around 6 months, your baby’s daytime sleep should start to consolidate into more predictable, regular naps. |

-7-8 Months | 2-3 Naps | 2-3 hours | 10-12 hours | 14 hours | Another sleep regression strikes at around 8 or 9 months, and a nap transition sometimes happens around this same time – from 3 naps to 2. |
+7-8 Months | 2-3 Naps | 2-3 hours | 10-12 hours | 14 hours | Another sleep regression strikes at around 8 or 9 months, and a nap transition sometimes happens around this same time: From 3 naps to 2. |

-9 – 12 Months | 2 Naps | 2-3 hours | 11-12 hours | 14 hours | Once the 8-9-10 sleep regression is over, your baby’s schedule will likely be more predictable and you can consider night-weaning if you haven’t already done so. |
+9 – 12 Months | 2 Naps | 2-3 hours | 11-12 hours | 14 hours | Once the 8-9-10 sleep regression is over, your baby’s schedule will likely be more predictable.
+You can consider night-weaning if you haven’t already done so. |

 13-17 Months | 1-2 Naps | 2-3 hours | 10-12 hours | 13-14 hours | Resist the impulse to transition to 1 nap when your baby turns 12 months old.
-Most babies don’t make the transition to 1 nap until closer to 15-18 months, so hang on to that second nap as best you can for this stage. |
+Most babies don’t make the transition to 1 nap until closer to 15-18 months.
+Hang on to that second nap as best you can for this stage! |

-18 Months-3 Years | 1 Nap | 1-3 hours | 10-12 hours | 13-14 hours | Watch your toddler’s awake time between the end of the afternoon nap and bedtime – as your toddler grows, he’ll need longer and longer afternoon wake time, which means you’ll need to time the nap carefully to be sure it doesn’t push bedtime too late.
-Additionally, some children will drop the afternoon nap entirely before age 3 with the average being 3 to 4 years old. |
+18 Months-3 Years | 1 Nap | 1-3 hours | 10-12 hours | 13-14 hours | Watch your toddler’s awake time between the end of the afternoon nap and bedtime.
+As your toddler grows, he’ll need longer and longer afternoon wake time.
+This means you’ll need to time the nap carefully to be sure it doesn’t push bedtime too late.
+Some children will drop their nap entirely before age 3, with the average being 3 to 4 years old. |

 How Did We Make This Sleep Needs Chart?